DJBarnes/django-adminlte2-pdq/docs/source/menu.rst

 context version will take precedence over the settings version.
 This is great if you need to have your menu generated dynamically from data in the database or a combination of static and dynamic entries.
-See the :ref:`advanced` section for more information regarding dynamic menu generation and how to do a combination of both a static and a dynamic menu.
+See the :ref:`menu:advanced` section for more information regarding dynamic menu generation and how to create a menu that consists of a combination of both static and dynamic content.

 Adminlte will also automatically add menu entries for the entire admin.
 This will consist of entries for each app as well as each model.
 By default, these admin menu entries can only be seen when the user is on an admin page.
 But, this can be customized via some configuration settings defined in the Django settings.
-See the :ref:`menu configuration` and :ref:`admin configuration` sections of the :doc:`configuration` page for more information about those options.
+See the :ref:`configuration:menu configuration` and :ref:`configuration:admin configuration` sections of the :doc:`configuration` page for more information about those options.
 Additionally, the icons used for each admin menu entry can be customized.
-See the :ref:`admin menu` section for information on how to customize the admin menu.
+See the :ref:`menu:admin menu` section for information on how to customize the admin menu.

 Building Blocks